M

 4. Guide me

-For this warm-up activity for English teaching, show students a map of a town, and choose a starting point and a destination on the map.
-Then, in either pairs or as a whole class, have students provide the directions to the destination to guide you through the map.
-You can use this primarily as a speaking activity or even get in extra writing practice by having students write the directions down.
+For this English warm-up activity, show students a map of a town and choose a starting point and a destination.
+Then, in pairs or as a whole class, have students provide directions to the destination to guide you on the map.
+You can use this primarily as a speaking activity, or have students write the directions down for extra writing practice.

-Alternatively, you can give students maps (either digitally or physically), a starting point, and a set of directions they have to follow to find out where their destination is.
+Alternatively, you can give students maps (either digitally or physically), a starting point, and a set of directions they have to follow to reach their destination.
 Have students race to see who can follow the directions the fastest and figure out the secret destination first!

 5. Art appreciation